 We spent hardly any time by the pool because we are blessed to be able to do that at home.
 This vacation was focused on enjoying the beach amenities.

-As you walk the property you’ll find they have many pools throughout.
-A couple of them are even private pools for premium club members and even smaller ones that you can book for 2-4 people overlooking the ocean.
+As you walk the property, you’ll find many pools throughout.
+A couple of them are private pools for premium club members and smaller ones that you can book for 2-4 people overlooking the ocean.